Scottish Graduate Entry Medicine (ScotGEM) MBChB 2025 entry

 Additional compulsory costs

 Students need to cover costs for lab and course materials of up to £70 each year.
-You will also be expected to to register with the Protecting Vulnerable Groups (PVG) scheme when you arrive in St Andrews.
+You will also be expected to register with the Protecting Vulnerable Groups (PVG) scheme when you arrive in St Andrews.

 Careers